 Seeing Differently is accompanied by a major exhibition catalogue (The Phillips Collection in association with Giles, 2021), edited by Senior Curator Elsa Smithgall.
-This richly illustrated book includes an opening essay by Vradenburg Director & CEO Dorothy Kosinski; artist conversations with John Edmonds, Whitfield Lovell, Alyson Shotz, and the late David C. Driskell; 11 thematic essays by scholars across disciplines; and object responses by notable contributors, including artists Antony Gormley, Sean Scully, Renée Stout, and Jennifer Wen Ma.
+This richly illustrated book includes an opening essay by Vradenburg Director & CEO Dorothy Kosinski; artist conversations with John Edmonds, Whitfield Lovell, Alyson Shotz, and the late David C. Driskell; 11 thematic essays by scholars across disciplines; and object responses by notable contributors.

 Seeing Differently: The Philips Collects for a New Century is organized by The Phillips Collection, Washington, DC.

 The exhibition and its publication are generously supported by a lead gift from the Henry Luce Foundation.

 With significant contributions from the National Endowment for the Humanities, the National Endowment for the Arts, Charles McKittrick, Jr., the DC Commission on the Arts and Humanities, the Ednah Root Foundation, the Frauke de Looper Trust, and the Robert and Arlene Kogod Family Foundation